SAP-samples/btp-kyma-multitenant-extension/documentation/test-customer-onboarding/run-application/README.md

 3. Configure the general settings of the application and choose **Update settings**.
     * Name of the company: City Scooter
     * Logo of the company: https://raw.githubusercontent.com/matthieupelatan/easy-franchise-assets/main/images/logo-city-scooter.png
+    * Technical email used to send notifications: use a gmail account for sending notifications
+    * Password for technical email: Use an application password for your gmail account

    ![](images/admin-corner-default.png)